christianhidber/easyagents/README.md

 This is just a heap of ideas, issues and stuff that needs work / should be thought about (besides all the stuff that isn't mentioned):

-* using gin for configuration ?
-* logenv.register should allow multiple environments to be registered
+* easyenv.register should allow multiple environments to be registered
-* support for baselines
+* support for OpenAI baselines
 * support for multiple agents (not just ppo)